-Please note that the ID type for the patient ID may very per health system.
+Please note that the ID type for the patient ID may vary per health system.
 For example, the main ID type for a given health system’s MRN may be “Enterprise” at your first site, “Patient ID” at your second, and “EPI” at your third.

 Redox sample messages use MR as the value for Patient.Identifiers.IDType, but this is a value that is defined by the health system.
 MR should not be assumed or hardcoded as the expected ID type.